 The intestines are a major part of the digestive system.
-What many people don’t realise is that intestines are the largest organ to absorbs nutrients.
-More and more people are suffering from intestinal diseases with the change in eating habits and lifestyles, so we should protect our intestines to maintain the body's absorption of nutrients, and protect our health.
+What many people don’t realize is that intestines are the largest organ to absorbs nutrients.
+More and more people are suffering from intestinal diseases with the change in eating habits and lifestyles, so we should protect our intestines to maintain the body’s absorption of nutrients, and protect our health.

 This is what we can do to support our intestines:

 Dietary fiber is not assimilated by the body but can increase gastrointestinal motility and clean the intestines.
 The fiber keeps things moving.
 Common foods containing dietary fiber are:

 - Sweet potato

 - Leafy vegetables